 A tyre’s ability to grip, especially in wet conditions, will deteriorate well before it reaches minimum legal tread depth, so start looking for replacements when the depth reaches 2-3mm.
 A new tyre has a tread depth of about 8mm, though specialist performance tyres can come with much less than this.

 But which new tyres should you be buying?
 Your car’s handbook will be able to guide you as to the correct size, but there are a number of things to consider.

 In the UK, vehicles are fitted with summer tyres as standard.
 These offer their highest grip levels in warm, dry conditions, but are also designed to operate safely in the wet.
 For most drivers they will be the default choice, given their all-round performance.

 However, if you’re changing tyres during the winter, you may wish to consider specialised winter tyres.
 These are constructed from a different rubber compound that stays supple at lower temperatures.
 Below 7°C, winter tyres will generally out-perform summer tyres in terms of outright grip.

 Winter tyres also features tread blocks with small cuts or ‘sipes’.
 These sipes improve traction on both snow and ice enormously, and will give greater control in the slipperiest of conditions.

 Bridging the gap between summer and winter tyres are all-season alternatives, which purport to offer improved performance in cold and slippery conditions without impinging on performance during the summer.
-However, their performance levels will not be as high in extreme weather conditions as dedicated summer and winter tyres.
+However, their performance levels will not be as high in particularly hot or cold weather as dedicated summer and winter tyres.